‘When We Assumed The Soldier, We Did Not Lay Aside The Rights Of The Citizen.’ – General George Washington

 Phillip Stackhouse, Attorney, has more than 20 years of experience representing members of the U.S. Armed Forces and civilian contractors under investigation for criminal offenses.
 In 2006, he retired as a Marine JAG officer and opened a law firm serving military members facing courts-martial or administrative separation hearings for a violation of UCMJ regulations.

-Were You Coerced To Make A Statement?
+Were You Coerced Into Making A Statement?